 ATE Central preserves the integrity of all resources submitted for archiving.
 This means that contributors must make important decisions, prepare all materials according to ATE Central digital preservation guidelines (below), and be confident of the finality of their submission to ATE Central prior to ingestion.
 ATE Central ensures access to these materials—as curated by the ATE contributor—by enabling users to download archived materials.

-NEW!
 The NSF ATE Archiving Requirement

 New grantees that apply and are awarded funding under solicitation NSF 14-577 are required to archive their deliverables, as described in their initial grant proposals, with ATE Central.
 It is important to note that those who receive any new funding (e.g. a center that transitions from regional to national or from national to support center; or a project or center that receives a second round of funding) are also required to archive deliverables created under the new award.